Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 2. Click the **Add** button to create a new Event Grid Topic.

-3. Complete the Event Grid topic creation form with the following:
+3. Complete the event grid topic creation form with the following:

     1. **Name**: Enter a unique value for the Event Grid **Topic** i.e. `RideShareExternalizations`.
     2. **Subscription**: Select your Azure subscription.